joe-crick/calendar-model/readme.md

 }
 ```

-The following Event Binder module would bind events to the appropriate days:
+The following Event Binder would bind events to the appropriate days:

 ```js
 function makeEventFinder(eventData){